Last Updated February 2023

 Sir George Monoux College is committed to protecting your privacy whether you study or work with us.

-The Privacy Notice below explains how we use information about you and how we protect your privacy.
-We also receive funding from various funding bodies and may need to share information with them.
+This Privacy Notice explains how we use information about you and how we protect your privacy.
+We receive funding from various funding bodies and may need to share information with them.
 Find out more information from the Education and Skills Funding Agency on how they handle your information and privacy .

 We have a Data Protection Officer who ensures we respect your rights and follow the law.
-If you have any questions or concerns about how we look after your personal information, please contact the Data Protection Officer, Bernard Aghedo on: firstname.lastname@example.org
+If you have any questions or concerns about how we look after your personal information, please contact the Data Protection Officer at firstname.lastname@example.org

 Personal information can be anything that identifies and relates to a living person.
 This can include information that when put together with other information can then identify a person.
 For example, this could be your name and contact details.